mongodb-partners/maap-framework/docs/maap-docs/docs/quick-starts/arcee.md

 ## 1. Overview

-The MongoDB AI Applications Program (MAAP) Quickstart is a comprehensive, integrated end-to-end technology stack meticulously designed to facilitate the rapid development and seamless deployment of AI-powered applications.
+The MongoDB - Arcee Quickstart is a comprehensive, integrated end-to-end technology stack meticulously designed to facilitate the rapid development and seamless deployment of AI-powered applications.
 This innovative framework combines the robust capabilities of MongoDB Atlas for scalable data storage and advanced vector search functionalities with the powerful machine learning capabilities of AWS SageMaker and Arcee.ai's state-of-the-art language models.
 The entire system is encapsulated within a user-friendly interface, enabling effortless interaction and management.

 Key features include:
 - Advanced vector search capabilities for nuanced, contextual information retrieval